stripe/agent-toolkit/modelcontextprotocol/README.md

 # To set up specific tools
 npx -y @stripe/mcp --tools=customers.create,customers.read,products.create --api-key=YOUR_STRIPE_SECRET_KEY

+# To configure a Stripe connected account
+npx -y @stripe/mcp --tools=all --api-key=YOUR_STRIPE_SECRET_KEY --stripe-account=CONNECTED_ACCOUNT_ID
 ```

-Replace `YOUR_STRIPE_SECRET_KEY` with your actual Stripe secret key.
+Make sure to replace `YOUR_STRIPE_SECRET_KEY` with your actual Stripe secret key.
 Alternatively, you could set the STRIPE_SECRET_KEY in your environment variables.

 ### Available tools